 A few seconds later he hung up.
 "I'm sorry, Mr. Carr," I said.
 "I'm sorry I had to hurt you like this.
 But you see, Chris and I love each other.
-Hester forced him into agreeing to marry her by threatening to get you to fire the band from the program. to fire the band from the program, and I made Chris give in to her rather
+Hester forced him into agreeing to marry her by threatening to get you to fire the band from the program. to fire the band from the program, and I made Chris give in to her rather bowed.

-than see his men put out of work."

 "Yes, of course," he said abstractedly.
-"Well...
-I can promise you Hester

-won't stand in your way any longer."
+"Well...I can promise you Hester won't stand in your way any longer."
 He heaved himself out of his chair.

-"I'd hoped-but of course I see now

-it would never have worked.
+"I'd hoped-but of course I see now it would never have worked.
 Now if it would never have worked.
 Now, if you'll excuse me.